argtonzekaj/argtonzekaj/README.md

 Currently, **I'm open to work and employment opportunities**.

 Enthusiastic and highly-skilled front-end software developer with a passion for creating visually appealing and user-friendly applications.
 I have successfully contributed to various projects, from gaming experiences to internal tools, where I've been able to increase engagement, reduce development time, and boost productivity.
-My expertise includes proficiency in a range of technologies (see list below).
+My expertise includes proficiency in a range of technologies.

 As a dedicated professional, I am eager to bring my technical skills and creative problem-solving abilities to a front-end developer role, where I can make a significant impact and continue to grow in my career.